Native American Honors

 “In every deliberation, we must consider the impact on the Seventh Generation.”
 Iroquois Teaching

 Ann was profoundly influenced by this statement many years ago, during her years with Native American events, leaders, artists, & elders; and this eventually led to the writing of the “7th Generation” song which was first recorded in the late 80s becoming the title cut of an album by the same name.
-Having re-recorded the song this Spring (2016), it holds a place in the lineup of tracks in her next album, “Redemption” scheduled for release in early Fall of 2016.
+Having re-recorded the song this Spring (2016), it holds a place in the lineup of tracks in her newest album, “Redemption.”

 Honoring Native American Code Talkers of WW I & II